HUMAN CAPITAL

 The Group is led by a highly motivated executive, management and support teams that help the Group achieve its corporate strategy and goals.
 To achieve this, the Group focuses on creating working conditions that inspire our employees to achieve set targets.
 Our businesses are strongly committed to labour and social standards that attract and retain excellent people and leaders whom we continue to develop through long life learning and support.

 The Group provides employment opportunities through various forms that include short-term contracts, casual positions, fixed-term contracts and full time or permanent positions.
 These opportunities are managed through adherence to local and international labour regulations and legislations.
 Our employees are free to be members of a trade union of their choice.
-In 2022, the Group employed a total of 10 629 staff of which 47% were in permanent employment and 53% as contract staff.

 Employee Gender Ratios